Français

 WATERSHED CONDITIONS: WATER SAFETY STATEMENT

-Environmental Conditions: Precipitation and snowmelt will increase water levels and flows in rivers, potentially causing nuisance flooding in low-lying areas.
-Unstable ice conditions may also be present in systems.
+Environmental Conditions: Snowmelt due to warmer temperatures combined with anticipated rainfall Friday may result in increased water levels and flows in rivers, potentially causing nuisance flooding in low-lying areas.

 English